Krillle/homebridge-signalk/README.md

 `"name" : "NameOfVessel"`
 `"ssl": false` Set to `true` if Signal K server is awaiting connections via SSL

-`"lowBatteryVoltage" : "23.5"` Low battery warning if battery voltage is at or below
+`"emptyBatteryVoltage" : "22.5"` Battery SOC shown as 0% (ignored if SOC is reported from battery itself) `"lowBatteryVoltage" : "23.5"` Low battery warning if battery voltage is at or below
-`"chargingBatteryVoltage" : "27.5"`Battery shown as charging if battery voltage is at or above
+`"fullBatteryVoltage" : "26.5"` Battery SOC shown as 100% (ignored if SOC is reported from battery itself) `"chargingBatteryVoltage" : "27.5"`Battery shown as charging if battery voltage is at or above
 `"lowFreshWaterLevel" : "25.0"` Low tank (battery) warning if tank level is at or below
 `"highWasteWaterLevel" : "75.0"` Low battery warning if tank level is at or above